 Xiaoyu Pu is an associate professor of political science at the University of Nevada, Reno.
-He is a Public Intellectuals Program fellow with the National Committee on United States-China Relations and a non-resident senior fellow with the Inter-American Dialogue in Washington, D.C.
-He received his Ph.D. from Ohio State University.
-In the 2012-13 academic year, Pu was a postdoctoral fellow in the Princeton-Harvard China and the World Program at Princeton University.
-In 2016, he was a Stanton Fellow at Fundação Getulio Vargas (FGV) in Brazil.
-Pu is the author of Rebranding China: Contested Status Signaling in the Changing Global Order (The Studies in Asian Security Series, Stanford University Press, 2019).
-His research has appeared in International Security, International Affairs, The China Quarterly and The Chinese Journal of International Politics.
-He is an editor of The Chinese Journal of International Politics and an editorial board member of Foreign Affairs Review (Beijing).
+He is a member of the Public Intellectuals Program of the National Committee on United States-China Relations (NCUSCR).
+He has also received fellowships from the Inter-American Dialogue in Washington D.C., Fundação Getulio Vargas (FGV) in Brazil and the China and the World Program at Princeton University.
+He is the author of Rebranding China: Contested Status Signaling in the Changing Global Order (The Studies in Asian Security Series, Stanford University Press, 2019).
+His research has appeared in International Security, International Affairs, The China Quarterly, and The Chinese Journal of International Politics.
+He serves on the editorial boards of The Chinese Journal of International Politics (Oxford University Press) and Foreign Affairs Review (China).

 Check out this video on Xiaoyu Pu's research.